hwang2006/KISTI-DL-tutorial-using-horovod/README.md

     [X] Gloo
 ```
 ## Why Horovod
-Horovod is a distributed deep learning training framework developed by Uber in 2917, aiming to make distributed DL training fast and easy to use.
+Horovod, developed by Uber in 2017, is a distributed deep learning training framework for Tensorflow, Keras and Pytorch DL applications, aiming to make distributed DL training fast and easy to use.

 ## Running Horovod interactively